c0demag/HyperMiner_SourceCode/README.md

 HyperMiner

-The repository contains the framework - HyperMiner.
+The repository contains the framework - HyperMiner for mining HyperLTL properties using execution traces.

-The description of the folders is as follows:
+The directory description is as follows:
   1. Miner - Contains the code for mining HyperLTL formulas and Verification.
   2. TraceExamples - Contains the traces extracted.
   3. Results - Contains the results of the various experiments conducted.